NidhiHemanth/Cipher-It/README.md

 ## Setup
-- Method 1: clone repo and click on jar file
+- Method 1: Clone repo and click on jar file
-- Method 2: clone repo and
-          - build and run FirstScreen.java for the GUI
-          - build and run Index.java for the console input
+- Method 2: Clone repo.
+Build and run FirstScreen.java for the GUI or Build and run Index.java for the console input

 ## Usage